Sonia Delaunay: Early life (1885–1904)

-Sarah Elievna Stern was born on 13 November 1885 in Odessa, Ukraine (then part of the Russian Empire), to Jewish parents.
+Sofia Ilinitchna Stern, or Sarah Elievna Stern was born youngest of three children on 14 November 1885 in Hradyzk, or in Odesa, both in Ukraine, then part of the Russian Empire, to poor Jewish parents.
 Her father was foreman of a nail factory.
-At a young age she moved to St. Petersburg, where she was cared for by her mother's brother, Henri Terk.
+At five she was orphaned and moved to Saint Petersburg, Russian Empire (now Russia), where she was cared for by her mother's brother, Henri Terk.
 Henri, a successful and affluent lawyer, and his wife Anna wanted to adopt her but her mother would not allow it.
 Finally in 1890 she was adopted by the Terks.
 She assumed the name Sonia Terk and received a privileged upbringing with the Terks.
 They spent their summers in Finland and travelled widely in Europe, introducing Sonia to art museums and galleries.
 When she was 16, she attended a well-regarded secondary school in St. Petersburg, where her skill at drawing was noted by her teacher.
 When she was 18, at her teacher's suggestion, she was sent to art school in Germany where she attended the Academy of Fine Arts in Karlsruhe.
 She studied in Germany until 1905 and then moved to Paris.

 Paris (1905–1910)

 When she arrived in Paris she enrolled at the Académie de La Palette in Montparnasse.
 Unhappy with the mode of teaching, which she thought was too critical, she spent less time at the Académie and more time in galleries around Paris.
-Her own work during this period was strongly influenced by the art she was viewing including the post-impressionist art of Van Gogh, Gauguin and Henri Rousseau and the Fauves including Matisse and Derain.
-In 1908 she entered into a "marriage of convenience" with German art dealer and gallery owner Wilhelm Uhde, allowing her access to her dowery, and giving Uhde cover for his homosexuality.
+Her own work during this period was strongly influenced by the art she was viewing including the Post-Impressionist art of Van Gogh, Gauguin and Henri Rousseau and the Fauves including Matisse and Derain.
+In 1908 she entered into a "marriage of convenience" with German art dealer and gallery owner Wilhelm Uhde, allowing her access to her dowry, and giving Uhde cover for his homosexuality.
 Sonia Terk gained entrance into the art world via exhibitions at Uhde's gallery and benefited from his connections.

 Comtesse de Rose, mother of Robert Delaunay, was a regular visitor to Uhde's gallery, sometimes accompanied by her son.
 Sonia Terk met Robert Delaunay in early 1909.
 They became lovers in April of that year and it was decided that she and Uhde should divorce.
 The divorce was finalised in August 1910.
 Sonia was pregnant and she and Robert married on 15 November 1910.
 Their son Charles was born on 18 January 1911.
 They were supported by an allowance sent from Sonia's aunt in St. Petersburg.

 Sonia said about Robert: "In Robert Delaunay I found a poet.
 A poet who wrote not with words but with colours".